Florian Święs

-Florian Święs ([flɔ.rjan ɕfjɛw̃s]; born September 24, 1939) is a full professor of Biology and Earth Sciences at the Maria Curie-Skłodowska University.
+Florian Święs ([flɔ.rjan ɕfjɛw̃s]; born 24 September 1939) is a Polish biologist.
+He is a full professor of Biology and Earth Sciences at the Maria Curie-Skłodowska University.
 In 1992 he became the Head of the Geobiology Division at the Institute of Biology.

-He received his MA from UMCS in 1962, his Ph.D in 1968, and became a professor in 1992.
+He received his MA from UMCS in 1962, his Ph.D. in 1968, and became a professor in 1992.